boy12371/websync/README.md

 =======

-WebSync is an open HTTP interface for synchronization of web applicaiton with client's file system or source code editor applications like Eclipse, NetBeans, SourceNavigator etc.
+WebSync is an open HTTP interface for synchronization of web applicaiton with client's file system through the source code editor applications like Eclipse, NetBeans, SourceNavigator etc.

 It is quite similar to the Eclipse DStore (see ["RSE DStore Developer Guide"](http://help.eclipse.org/indigo/index.jsp?nav=%2F52) ) except SSL support and provides the following functionality: